Skip to Content

 Utah

-Utah was the second U.S. state to designate topaz as its official state gemstone in 1969.
+Utah was the second U.S. state to designate Topaz as its official state gemstone in 1969.
 However, the topaz here is regular, unlike Texas, but still worth all the trouble!

 To begin your journey, you can start in Tooele County, where topaz specimens are abundant, particularly at the Dugway Mining District in the many area mines.